 To get the most value out of your content, you have to promote it in ways that make Google perceive your website as authoritative.
 Google knows that reputable websites usually only link out to other reputable sources, so its algorithms rely strongly on links pointing to your website to determine the authority of your content.

-Recent updates to Google’s ranking algorithm have placed much more emphasis on website authority than in the recent past.
-In today’s online environment that is plagued by fake news and questionable websites, Google has started to crack down by demanding that websites be authoritative to receive top rankings.
+Recent updates to Google’s ranking algorithm have placed much more emphasis on website authority than in the past.
+In today’s online environment, plagued by fake news and questionable websites, Google has started to crack down by demanding that websites be authoritative to receive top rankings.

-The good news, however, is that your website does not have to be a major information source to enjoy a high level of authority.
-Instead, you can work to get links from major authorities and other sources that prove the authority of your website in the eyes of Google.
-Once you have built up the authority of your website, you will be able to get top rankings for high-value keywords.
+However, the good news is that your website does not have to be a significant information source to enjoy a high level of authority.
+Instead, you can work to get links from central authorities and other sources that prove your website’s authority in the eyes of Google.
+Once you have built up your website’s authority, you will be able to get top rankings for high-value keywords.

 Why Links Matter

-When Google was first launched in 1998, it quickly overtook the leading search engine providers because of its innovative ranking algorithm that placed heavy emphasis on links.
-The idea was that a pattern of links pointing to a website is a strong indicator of that website’s authority.
-Therefore, that website should receive top rankings on results pages.
-The bottom line is that Google’s algorithm worked so effectively that it only took a couple of years for it to completely disrupt the marketplace.
+When Google was first launched in 1998, it quickly overtook the leading search engine providers because of its innovative ranking algorithm that emphasized links.
+The idea was that a pattern of links pointing to a website is a strong indicator of that website’s authority, and therefore, that website should receive top rankings on results pages.
+The bottom line is that Google’s algorithm worked so effectively that it only took a couple of years to disrupt the marketplace entirely.

 Of course, experts found ways to game the algorithm, so Google later introduced a broad range of updates that leveraged social signals and ranking penalties to reduce what it refers to as “webspam.”
-However, Google has admitted that links remain the most important ranking factor in its algorithm.
+However, Google has admitted that links remain its algorithm’s most critical ranking factor.
 SEO experts know that Google’s claims are accurate because they regularly observe how getting one prominent inbound link can increase rankings overnight.

-As a website owner, it is crucial to understand that link-building should be your priority if you are focused on getting traffic.
+As a website owner, it is crucial to understand that link-building should be your priority if you focus on getting traffic.
 You can create great content, but it will get little attention if you do not take steps to attract links from authoritative websites in your niche.

 Importance of Building Links Organically

-Before diving into how to build links, you first need to understand why you should never attempt to use unethical tactics to build links.
+Before building links, you first need to understand why you should never attempt to use unethical tactics to make links.
 There are many types of unethical tactics, such as: